bgamari/ghc-wiki-import/attic/building/build-system.md

-`target.mk` contains canned rules for all the standard targets described in \<xref linkend="sec-standard-targets"/\>.
+`target.mk` contains canned rules for all the standard targets described in [standard targets](building/using#standard-targets).
 It is complicated by the fact that you don't want all of these rules to be active in every `Makefile`.
 Rather than have a plethora of tiny files which you can include selectively, there is a single